rickbrouwer/contributor-list/README.md

 NUM_RELEASES: Number of latest releases to analyze.
 MIN_RELEASES: Minimum number of releases an author must have contributed to.
 NUM_COMMITS: Minimum number of commits required per release.
+SHOW_RECENT_QUALIFIERS: Show only authors who just met the MIN_RELEASES criteria in the latest release (true/false).

 ## Usage
 Run the script in a cloned Git repository: